 When the textile arm of the business was gone, Buffett put his investment strategies into place to grow the Berkshire Hathaway portfolio by acquiring companies he knew about, that were undervalued, and that he could hold for the long term.

 “Don’t Ask the Barber If You Need a Haircut”

 That’s another slice of wisdom from the Oracle of Omaha.
 He’s not one to trust the forecasters, prognosticators, or experts who claim to have all the answers about where the market is going in the short term.

 But he is one to trust his experience and diligent research.
 Which is probably what makes Buffett’s strategies and advice seem appealing.
 He can make it seem possible for the average person to understand something as complex as stocks and investing.

 From his early days selling soda door-to-door to that first purchase of stock when he was 11 years old, Buffett has spent a lifetime learning and developing investment strategies.

 He even started investing in tech companies recently, something that he admitted not having a great deal of familiarity with in the past.
 Proving that an oracle in his 80s can still learn a few new tricks.

 If you’re ready to prioritize investing, and want some guidance, consider opening a SoFi Invest® account.
 SoFi offers an Active Investing platform, where investors can buy stocks, ETFs or fractional shares.
-For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.